MicroROS Self-balancing Car Robot Support 4KG Load Vision Kit

 | Weight | 1060 g |

-- Self-balancing two-wheel robot with up to 4 kg load capacity for stable performance
+The robot supports up to 4 kg load while maintaining stable self-balancing performance.